 Keep in mind that not all VPS environments are created equal, ask your hosting provider what hypervisor they use.
 A hypervisor is the software that divides a physical server into smaller virtual servers.

 Some hypervisors, such as the OpenVZ Virtualization Technology, are known to be less stable and allow a bigger effect of neighboring VPS on your own.
 Other hypervisors, such as the KVM Virtualization Technology, are known to be more secure, more stable, and better isolated.
-All of our VPS Hosting plans run on the KVM virtualization technology for optimal stability & reliability.

 Types of VPS & Dedicated Hosting Management